 2) what was that about industry?

 Never fear!
 I’m not going to bore you with stuffy details about imports and widgets.
 I don’t even know what a widget it!
 But you can’t understand village life in India without knowing a little about industry.
 Even though the villages in this area aren’t industrial, they depend on industry to function.
-Mostly because they need farm equipment in order to tend to the fields.
+This is mostly because they need farm equipment in order to tend to the fields.

 Of course if the tractors aren’t working, you can always get non-mechanical help from the omnipresent water buffalo.
+I have never seen so many water buffalo in my life before.
+You can see one photogenic fellow in my snap above.
 (Seriously, watch out for the water buffalo if you go for a walk in this area.
 They seem to be everywhere, and they are super cranky.)

 3) what was that about a lake?

 One of the prettiest places to see in your 24 hours in Bijaipur is Pangarh Lake.
 The resort at the lake is owned by the same family that owns the Bijaipur Castle, so you’ll have no problem going for a stroll here.
-(And if glamping is more your speed than staying in a castle, book one of the 17 tents here.
-They are equipped with real beds and working showers.
-Seriously, I’ve stayed in many motels that were much worse. *looks at you, Birmingham, Alabama*)
+I highly recommend doing this because you’ll get amazing views you can’t find anywhere else.

 Don’t just poke your head out of the jeep, stare at the lake for a few minutes, then hop back in.
 Really take the time to stop and smell the flowers.
 Just keep an eye out for a few things when you stroll about.